 - Rankin will follow the IESA by-laws for academic eligibility. - Participants must not have a grade of F in any subject.
 In compliance with IESA guidelines, we will conduct weekly eligibility. - Eligibility runs from Monday through Saturday.
 An ineligible student cannot participate in games, practices, or performances until the Monday after they become eligible.
-During the first week of ineligibility, and with approval of both the coach and parent, a student may attend but not participate in practices, games or performances.
-During a second week of ineligibility, a student may not attend any activity, practice, game or performance.
+During the first week of ineligibility, the administration and coaches will decide if students students attend activities, practices, games, or performances (i.e. may not participate if attendance is allowed).
+During a second week of ineligibility, a student may not attend any activity, practice, game, or performance.
 If a student is not eligible, the coach or sponsor will notify the student and the family.

 - A participant will lose membership in the activity if they are declared academically ineligible 3 different times within the length of the activity's season.
 The season begins at tryouts and extends through the last game/match. - All participants must have a current physical examination and all required forms completed and on file in the office prior to trying out or participation in any of the athletic activities. - Any student exempted from Physical Education for illness or injury will not be eligible to participate in any extracurricular activity that involves physical activity (sports, cheerleading, etc.) - Students are expected to be in school long enough to be marked present for the day in Teacher Ease to participate in extracurricular activities after school or in the evening.
-If a student misses part of the day due to illness, injury, or other unexcused reason, they will not be allowed to dress or participate that evening.
+If a student misses part of the day due to illness, injury, or other unexcused reason, they may not be allowed to dress or participate that evening.
 Students absent on Friday may participate in weekend activities. - Students must ride the team bus to all away games in order to participate.
 If the student cannot ride the bus due to a family conflict they must have prior approval from the administration to have alternate transportation.
 Students serving a bus suspension may not ride the bus to or participate in the away game/activity.
+Students must be signed out by a parent to leave the event.
 Students must be signed out by a parent or the parent must communicate with the coach/sponsor if someone other than the parent will be signing out their child to assume responsibility of the safety of the student to leave from an activity.
 The person designated by the parent to assume responsibility must sign the student out before the student leaves from the activity.